vijpandaturtle/roadscapes-video-rag/README.md

 - **Instruction** answers *what to do next*
 - **Surroundings** answers *what the scene looks like*

 During retrieval, the system finds clips whose visual embeddings are closest to the query.
-During synthesis, Claude receives all four label fields for each retrieved clip — giving it rich, verified context to ground its advice rather than reasoning from visual frames alone.
+During synthesis, VLM receives all four label fields for each retrieved clip — giving it rich, verified context to ground its advice rather than reasoning from visual frames alone.

----

 ## How `advise.py` was built